isomerpages/sportsg-safesport/_faq/Respondent's Guide to Hearings.md

 ##### **4\.
 Will I be able to ask the Affected Party, or any of the witnesses, any questions during the hearing?**

 Unlike court processes which are adversarial, the objective of these proceedings is inquisitorial in nature in that the hearing will be conducted more like an official inquiry.
-Therefore, there is no direct questioning of the Affected Party and/or other witnesses except by the Disciplinary Committee.&nbsp; &nbsp;
+Therefore, there is no direct questioning of the Affected Party and/or other witnesses except by the Disciplinary Committee.

 For more information, please see Section 18.11 of the Handbook.